achtelik/advent-of-code-2023/README.md

 * Day 5 was a memory and performance issue.
 * Day 8 was a pain, because you had to understand the structure of the data.
 Otherwise you get performance issues.
+* Day 10 was not solvable for me :( I used java.awt.Polygon to check if the point is inside. :)